flancian/garden/index.md

 # Nodes
 A [[node]] is a collection of [[resources]] having to do with a topic; a [[thing]] or an [[idea]] or whatever you want it to be.

 The following are maybe interesting nodes to serve as entry points to this garden, and to the Agora at large.
-Beyond the resources (mostly text [[notes]]) in the nodes themselves, check for links in and out established through use
+Beyond the resources (mostly text [[notes]]) in the nodes themselves, check for [[links]] in and out established through use.

   - [[person]]
     - contains links to nodes about [[people]]